Dalmatia Wine Region

 Croatia's Ancient Wine Heartland

-Dalmatia represents Croatia's most historically significant and internationally recognized wine region, stretching along the stunning Adriatic coast from Split to the southernmost islands.
-With viticulture dating back more than 2,400 years, introduced by ancient Greek settlers, this region is the spiritual home of Plavac Mali — Croatia's most important red grape variety.
+Dalmatia is Croatia's most historically significant and internationally recognised wine region, stretching along the Adriatic coast from Split to the southernmost islands.
+Viticulture here dates back more than 2,400 years, introduced by ancient Greek settlers, and the region is the spiritual home of Plavac Mali — Croatia's most important red grape.

-What makes Dalmatian wine truly extraordinary is the extreme growing conditions.
-Vineyards cling to steep limestone slopes, often at dramatic angles of 30–45 degrees, directly overlooking the Adriatic Sea.
-This "heroic viticulture" — where machinery is impossible and every task must be done by hand — produces wines of exceptional concentration, structure, and aging potential.
+What makes Dalmatian wine extraordinary is the growing conditions.
+Vineyards cling to limestone slopes at dramatic angles of 30–45 degrees, directly overlooking the Adriatic.
+This is heroic viticulture in its strictest sense: every task is done by hand, machinery cannot reach the vines, and the result is wines of concentration, structure and serious ageing potential.

-The region is divided into two distinct subregions: Central Dalmatia (centered around Split, Kaštela, Brač, and inland Hvar) and Southern Dalmatia (dominated by the Pelješac Peninsula and islands like Korčula).
-Together, they represent the evolution of Croatian winemaking from rustic tradition to refined, world-class expressions.
+The region splits into two subregions: Central Dalmatia — built around Split, Kaštela, Brač and inland Hvar — and Southern Dalmatia, dominated by the Pelješac Peninsula and the islands beyond, including Korčula.
+Together they trace the arc of Croatian winemaking from rustic island tradition to refined, world-class expressions.

 Heroic Viticulture

-Many Dalmatian vineyards are classified as "heroic" due to their extreme steepness and complete lack of mechanization.
-Vines struggle in rocky limestone soils with minimal rainfall, producing small, intensely concentrated grapes with thick skins — the essence of great Plavac Mali.
+Many Dalmatian vineyards are formally classified as heroic, meaning they cannot be mechanised.
+Vines struggle in rocky limestone with minimal rainfall, producing small grapes with thick skins — the raw material behind great Plavac Mali.

 Central Dalmatia Wine Region

-Split, Kaštela, Brač, and Hvar inland — the historical heartland of Plavac Mali
+Split, Kaštela, Brač and inland Hvar — the historical heart of Plavac Mali

 Geography & Terroir

-Central Dalmatia is characterized by coastal and island vineyards, often located on slopes directly above the sea.
-The terroir is defined by limestone and karst soils with extremely low fertility, steep terraced vineyards that can only be worked by hand, intense sun exposure with southern and southwestern aspects, and strong maritime influence from the Adriatic.
+Central Dalmatia is shaped by coastal and island vineyards, often planted on slopes directly above the sea.
+The terroir is defined by limestone and karst soils with very low fertility, steep terraces that can only be worked by hand, intense sun on southern and south-western aspects, and a strong maritime influence from the Adriatic.

 Climate

-The region enjoys a hot Mediterranean climate, among the warmest in Croatia, with long, dry summers, very high sunlight hours, and limited rainfall during the growing season.
+The region has a hot Mediterranean climate, among the warmest in Croatia, with long, dry summers, very high sunshine hours and limited rainfall during the growing season.
 Cooling sea breezes at night help preserve balance and acidity in the wines.

 The Plavac Mali Story

 Plavac Mali is the undisputed king of Central Dalmatia.
-This indigenous Croatian grape is a genetic descendant of Crljenak Kaštelanski (genetically identical to Zinfandel) and Dobiričić.
-With thick skins, high sugar accumulation, and high tannins, Plavac Mali thrives in harsh, sun-exposed conditions.
+This indigenous Croatian grape is a genetic descendant of Crljenak Kaštelanski (genetically identical to Zinfandel) and Dobričić.
+With thick skins, high sugar accumulation and firm tannins, Plavac Mali thrives in harsh, sun-exposed conditions.

-The result is full-bodied wines with high alcohol (often 14–15%+), dark fruit flavors of black cherry, fig, and prune, Mediterranean herbs and dried fruit aromatics, and a firm tannic structure that rewards aging.
+The result is full-bodied wines with high alcohol (often 14–15% and above), dark fruit flavours of black cherry, fig and prune, aromatics of Mediterranean herbs and dried fruit, and a tannic structure that rewards ageing.

 Kaštela

 Located between Split and Trogir, Kaštela is the birthplace of Crljenak Kaštelanski.
-Vineyards here are flatter and slightly cooler, producing more restrained styles compared to island Plavac.
+Vineyards here are flatter and slightly cooler, producing more restrained styles compared with island Plavac.

-Inland Brač vineyards sit at higher elevations, producing structured but fresher Plavac Mali and increasingly Pošip and international whites.
+Inland Brač vineyards sit at higher elevation, producing structured but fresher Plavac Mali and increasingly Pošip and international whites.

-While Hvar is better known for its southern slopes, inland areas contribute more balanced expressions with slightly lower alcohol.
+Hvar is best known for its southern slopes, but its inland areas contribute more balanced expressions with slightly lower alcohol.

 Key Producers